metastreet-labs/usdai-loan-router-contracts/docs/RATES.md

-# MetaStreet Loan Router Rates and Fees
+# USDai Loan Router Rates and Fees

-This document describes the interest rate models and supported fees in MetaStreet Loan Router.
+This document describes the interest rate models and supported fees in USDai Loan Router.

 ## Parameters and State